 There are three configuration options:

-Off: Disable Protected View.
+Off: This default option disables the Protected View.

 Files from potentially unsafe locations: Open files from the internet or other unknown (and therefore untrusted) sources in Protected View.